 There are several reasons why we want to avoid consuming molds (but not really fungi) in the diet.
 Many molds can be irritating to the gut because of the toxins that they produce.
 These toxins can damage the lining of your gut, making it more porous and susceptible to other microorganisms’ overgrowth (such as Candida, pathogenic bacteria, and other parasites).
 In this indirect way, they can encourage Candida to take root and potentially become a problem.

-Some individuals may also be allergic to certain types of molds.
+Some individuals may also be allergic to certain types of mold.
 These molds (which will differ in each respective person) can trigger the familiar list of allergy-like symptoms such as sneezing, redness, coughing, itchy skin, as well as digestive upset, hives, and more.
 If you are a longtime Candida sufferer, you may find that you are more sensitive to mold exposure.

 Avoid Molds, But Most Mushrooms Are OK